Chicken thighs… they’ve dark, very tender meat. How much does a chicken thigh weigh anyway?

 Yes, it does.
 How you prepare your chicken thighs alters the amount of fat and calories.
 It is advisable to trim off visible fat and skin before cooking to reduce fat and calories in both parts.

 You can also choose cooking methods that use zero to no added fat, such as baking, roasting, and grilling, compared to deep frying and shallow frying.

 Although most people add fatty ingredients to chicken breasts to add more flavor, it is unnecessary since chicken has its natural taste.

 Both chicken breasts and thighs are healthy bites.
 However, their benefits to your body lie behind your health goals.
-If you want to lose weight or watch your weight, then stick to chicken breasts since they’re low in fat compared to thighs.
+If you want to lose or watch your weight, stick to chicken breasts since they’re low in fat compared to thighs.